appacademy/jump-start/part3/part3.md

 * Nested iteration is one of the most important concepts you need to handle on the assessment, so we want to give you a lot of practice with it.

 Exercises:
-  * Write a function called `all_word_pairs(str)` that given a string, returns an array of every possible pair of words.
+  * Write a function called `all_word_pairs(string)` that given a string, returns an array of every possible pair of words.
-  * Write a function called `any_make_yahtzee?(arr)` that given an array, determines whether the concatenation of any two strings makes the string "yahtzee".
+  * Write a function called `any_make_yahtzee?(array)` that given an array, determines whether the concatenation of any two strings makes the string "yahtzee".
     *E.g., with the input `["yah", "car", "build", "tzee"]`, it should return `true`.
 With the input `["yahtz", "fish", "y"]` it should return false.
   * Implement `bubble_sort!` on your own now!
     * On paper, write out in english the process that bubble sort takes.
 Don't worry about writing code yet.